mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 If you want to run the tests in Xcode instead, first `make ipackage` to create a local static library version, then open `test/ios/ios-tests.xcodeproj`, and lastly `Command + U` on the `Mapbox GL Tests` application target.

+### Testing Pre-Releases with CocoaPods

+To test pre-releases and/or betas, you can reference the pre-release like so in your Podfile:

+    pod 'Mapbox-iOS-SDK', podspec: 'https://raw.githubusercontent.com/mapbox/mapbox-gl-native/<insert branch or tag>/ios/Mapbox-iOS-SDK.podspec'

 ### Usage

 - Pan to move